ska-telescope/ska-sdp-dataproduct-metadata/docs/src/index.rst

 SDP Data Product Metadata
 =========================

-The SDP Data Product Metadata is a python package that generates Measurement Set (MS) metadata.
-This package helps to ensure the data products are written with the appropriate metadata.
+The SDP Data Product Metadata is a python package which is designed to work for any data products.
+This package helps to ensure that it records SKA-specific metadata.
+It would inform about the following details:

+    - Relevant context data which is provided by the Observation Execution Tool (OET)
+    - Who created the data (including what software [versions] were used)
+    - What is the purpose of the data recorded
+    - When and where the data was recorded
+    - What kind of data it is

 .. toctree::
   :maxdepth: 1